 01 October 2014

-Three events will be held across England between 1 October and 4 November 2014.
+Four events will be held across England between 1 October 2014 and 22 January 2015.

 These events will offer an opportunity to gain a greater understanding of our Programme Grants for Applied Research (PGfAR) funding stream.
 Professor Paul Little, Director of the PGfAR programme will be joined by staff from our Central Commissioning Facility (CCF) and a local PGfAR funding panel Chair to give a presentation followed by a Q&A session.

 Registration to this event is free and refreshments will be provided.
 Further information.

 Mind The Gap – How can evidence keep pace with new technologies in mental healthcare?

 The NIHR MindTech Healthcare Technology Co-operative (HTC) mental health technology symposium 2014 brings together leaders in clinical practice, patient experience, academic research, industry and technology development to address the key challenges in building a faster evidence-base to support implementation of new technologies in mental healthcare.